 There are two different types of Remote Support: Attended and Unattended Support.
 If another user is present at the remote end that receives support and has to actually accept the incoming Remote Support session on their device, we speak of Attended Support (or from the perspective of the support staff: Attended Access).

 Even though Unattended Access doesn’t require the manual permission of another human, it is a highly secure type of connection.
 Security settings within the software used for this type of support enable Unattended Access for specific machines only and can be set up in a way so that establishing a connection to the unattended device always requires a password.
-That ensures that only authorized personnel is able to access the unattended machine.
+That ensures that only authorized personnel can access the unattended machine.

 The tool used for providing Remote Support is called Remote Desktop Software (sometimes used interchangeably with Remote Support Software).
 It simulates the screen of the remote device on the user’s own display and allows the person providing support to: